growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 ## Email settings

-Sending e-mail from GROWI can be enabled by configuring one of the following configuration patterns:
+Sending email from GROWI can be enabled by configuring one of the following configuration patterns:

   1. Setting up an SMTP server
   2. Using SES from AWS

 ![appsettings14](./images/appsettings14.png)

-If there is an alert that says **"E-mail setting is not set up"**, this indicates that the configuration form has not been fully completed.
+If there is an alert that says **"Email setting is not set up"**, this indicates that the configuration form has not been fully completed.

 ### Notes on using SES